esp32king/Hide-Your-Pendrive-files-New-tech/README.md

 ⚠️ Not encryption, just hiding.

-Made with ❤️ by a simple batch enthusiast.
+Made with ❤️ by Krishna Rajput upx61.